Water Supply Planning

 Value of Water Supply Reliability

-One Water Econ values water supply reliability by assessing the economic and social impacts of shortages, service disruptions, and drought-related constraints.
-We quantify costs associated with reduced availability—such as landscape loss, business interruptions, and emergency response—and analyze customer preferences for outdoor watering, conservation behaviors, and service expectations.
-We help utilities understand how reliability affects customer satisfaction, willingness to pay, and long-term planning.These insights support investment decisions that reflect both system performance and community priorities.
+One Water Econ values water supply reliability by assessing the economic and social impacts of water shortages, service disruptions, and drought-related constraints.
+We quantify the costs of reduced availability, such as landscape loss, business interruptions, and emergency response, and analyze customer preferences for outdoor watering, conservation behaviors, and service expectations.
+We help utilities understand how reliability affects customer satisfaction, willingness to pay, and long-term planning.
+These insights support investment decisions that reflect both system performance and community priorities.